-To explore how the melt pond influences the averaged underwater irradiance and radiance profiles (Fig. 1), data from the Monte-Carlo simulation were averaged according to six different radii, corresponding to varying melt pond proportions.
-For each case, the simulated light profiles were averaged within the following surface areas: (1) 10 m radius (25% melt pond cover), (2) 11.18 m radius (20% melt pond cover), (3) 12.91 m radius (15% melt pond cover), (4) 15.811 m radius (10% melt pond cover), (5) 22.361 m radius (5% melt pond cover) and (6) 50 m radius (1% melt pond cover).
+To explore how the melt pond influences the averaged underwater irradiance and radiance profiles (Fig. 1), data from the Monte Carlo simulation were averaged according to six different radii, corresponding to varying melt pond proportions.
+For each case, the simulated light profiles were averaged within the following surface areas: (1) 10-m radius (25% melt pond cover), (2) 11.18-m radius (20% melt pond cover), (3) 12.91-m radius (15% melt pond cover), (4) 15.811-m radius (10% melt pond cover), (5) 22.361-m radius (5% melt pond cover) and (6) 50-m radius (1% melt pond cover).
 For each of these six configurations, the corresponding averaged light profile, Ed(z), was subsequently viewed as an adequate description of the average underwater light field.
 For the remainder of the text, these averaged profiles are referred to as reference light profiles.
-Furthermore, 50 light profiles, evenly spaced by 1-m from the melt pond center, were extracted to mimic local measurements of light and to calculate associated diffuse attenuation coefficients.
+Furthermore, 50 light profiles, evenly spaced by 1 m from the melt pond centre, were extracted to mimic local measurements of light and to calculate associated diffuse attenuation coefficients.

 Statistical analysis

-All statistical analysis and graphics were carried out with R 3.5.1 (RCoreTeam 2018).
+All statistical analyses and graphics were carried out with R 3.5.1 (RCoreTeam 2018).

 Results